Things to Do in Victoria When it’s Raining Outside

 - Enjoy an informative, free 45-minute tour of the BC Parliament Buildings.
 As a special treat, experience breakfast or lunch in the Legislative Dining Room (the hours of operation change based on the schedule of the Legislative Assembly).

-- Browse one of the best museums in Canada – the Royal British Columbia Museum
+- Explore the history and culture of British Columbia at one of the best museums in Canada – the Royal BC Museum

 - Enjoy the magic of exotic butterflies at the Butterfly Gardens - get tickets here